 In-Depth Step-by-Step Guide:

-- First we need an open project and budget (you can also access the schedule from the Project Management View).
+First, we need to open the project budget page (you can also access the schedule from the Project Management page).
 If you are unsure about how to create a project, please see our Help Article: Adding Projects.
 Inside the project, click on the 'Schedule' tab to customize and view the project schedule.

 - After clicking on the 'Schedule' tab, choose between a gantt chart or a line graph view for your schedule.
 In this example, we are going to click the button that says 'Project' which will show a line graph for our schedule.
 Your screen will look similar to the image below.